supervisely/developer-portal/getting-started/python-sdk-tutorials/video.md

-# Video SDK tutorial
+# Basic operations with videos

 ## Introduction

-In this tutorial we will be focusing on working with videos using Supervisely SDK.
+In this tutorial we will focus on working with videos using Supervisely SDK.

 You will learn how to:

-1. upload one or more videos to the Supervisely dataset
+1. upload one or more videos to Supervisely dataset.
-2. get information about a video by id or name
+2. get information about video by id or name.
-3. get all the videos in a dataset
+3. get all videos from Supervisely dataset.
-4. download the video from the Supervisely platform
+4. download video from Supervisely.
-5. download one or more frames of the video as an image
+5. download one or more frames of video and save to local directory as images.
-6. download one or more frames of the video in RGB NumPy matrix format
+6. download one or more frames of video as RGB NumPy matrix.

 📗 Everything you need to reproduce [this tutorial is on GitHub](https://github.com/supervisely-ecosystem/tutorial-video): source code and demo data.

 ## How to debug this tutorial

 **Step 1.** Prepare `~/supervisely.env` file with credentials.
-[Learn more here.](https://developer.supervise.ly/getting-started/basics-of-authentication#how-to-use-in-python)
+[Learn more here.](../basics-of-authentication.md)

 **Step 2.** Clone [repository](https://github.com/supervisely-ecosystem/tutorial-video) with source code and demo data and create [Virtual Environment](https://docs.python.org/3/library/venv.html).